Definition: Hypnosis or hypnotherapy is guided uses of relaxation, intense concentration, and attention to achieve a trance.

 Hypnotherapy can be used as therapy or for the analysis of patients.

-Suggestion therapy : it is the therapy of suggestions.
-Therefore, hypnotherapy can help in problems such as quitting smoking or biting the nails.
+Suggestion therapy: it is the therapy of suggestions.
+Therefore, hypnotherapy can help with problems such as quitting smoking or biting the nails.

 What are the benefits of hypnotherapy?